Gravtas-J/TomeBox/README.md

     TomeBox.exe --headless

 A QR code prints to the terminal — scan it with your phone to pair instantly.
+Go to <your-ip>:8000/pair to pair new devices from already authed devices.

 ### Windows Service